LeoDog896/dite-deno/README.md

 - Preset usage
 - HMR (Hot Module Reloading)

-## frameworks

-Dite currently only supports a vanilla framework. `preact` and `svelte` are coming soon but are availalbe for testing.

 ## creation

 First, install dite (make sure you have deno installed first).